fridge-dev/secret-santa/README.md

 # secret-santa

-This is a Secret Santa assignment manager and SMS (text) notification system.
+This is a Secret Santa gift assigner and SMS (text) notification system.

-This system will generate pseudorandom Secret Santa gift assignments (with optional exclusion rules) and broadcast text messages to all people in the group.
+This system will generate random Secret Santa gift assignments for a group of people and send text messages to each person saying who they get to buy a gift for.
 The system is the only one that knows the assignments, so it will be a secret for everyone!

 The target audience of using this software is, well, just me.
 But maybe someone else finds it useful too!

 # How it works

-You provide a configuration file in the request payload, and the system takes care of everything.
+You provide your group's info, and the system takes care of everything.

-The configuration file contains the people who are in your Secret Santa group and optional exclusion rules (e.g. Heather and Brad shouldn't be assigned to each other).
-The configuration file also includes a static RNG seed that is used to generate a deterministic, pseudorandom assignment order.
-It's important that once you finalize your group, you don't change your group, exclusion rules, or RNG seed, because the gift giving assignments would change as a result.
+You provide the name and phone number of each group member, along with optional exclusion rules (e.g. people from the same family shouldn't give each other gifts).

-The configuration file also includes a message template that will be used to generate a customizable message based on who the text is being sent to and who that person is assigned to give a gift.
+You also provide a message template that will be used to send a customizable SMS based on who is receiving the SMS message and who that person is assigned to give a gift to.
 There is an example below.

-The system requires action of a human admin to initiate the broadcasting of text messages.
-But the beauty of it is that human admin won't even know who is assigned to give a gift to whom!
+You provide all of this info to the system admin (aka me).
+The system requires action of a human admin to send all of the SMS messages.
+But the beauty of it is that the human admin won't even know who is assigned to give a gift to whom!

 ## Example

-Here's an example configuration file.
+Here's **one possible outcome** of the Secret Santa group below.

+Recipient | SMS message contents
+-|-
+Heather | *Secret Santa: Hello Heather, you are assigned to give a present to Diana.
+Diana's wishlist: 'Heavy metal, chocolate'.*
+Brad | *Secret Santa: Hello Brad, you are assigned to give a present to Brylon.
+Brylon's wishlist: 'Tube socks, jump rope, and skeeter boards'.*
+Diana | *Secret Santa: Hello Diana, you are assigned to give a present to Brad.
+Brad's wishlist: 'I like lifting weights.
+LoL!'.*
+Brylon | *Secret Santa: Hello Brylon, you are assigned to give a present to Zayne.
+Zayne's wishlist: 'I am really into anything with the color lime-green'.*
+Zayne | *Secret Santa: Hello Zayne, you are assigned to give a present to Heather.
+Heather's wishlist: 'sci-fi novels, baking, ice skating'.*

+Corresponding configuration file maintained by the admin:

 ```
 {
+  // Customizable template of what each person will be texted.
+You can change this
+  // and send updated info to the group without changing their assignments.
-  "messageFormat": "Secret Santa: Hello {self.id}, you are assigned to give a present to {target.id}.
-In their own words, here is {target.id}'s wishlist: '{target.wishlist}'.",
+  "messageFormat": "Secret Santa: Hello {self.id}, you are assigned to give a present to {target.id}. {target.id}'s wishlist: '{target.wishlist}'.",

+  // The people in the group.
   "peopleData": [
     {
       "id": "Heather",